pkvenu/BotKIt/readme-rc.md

 |--- |---
 | message_received | A message was received by the bot.

-All incoming events will contain the fields `user` and `channel`, both of which represent the glip user's ID, and a `groupid` field.
+All incoming events will contain the fields `user` and `channel`, both of which represent the user's ID, and a `groupid` field.

 `message_received` events will also contain either a `text` field or an `attachment` field.

-## Working with Glip
+## Working with RingCentral Team Messaging

-Botkit receives messages from the glip adapters using pubnub subscriptions, and posts messages to glip using APIs.
+Botkit receives messages from the RingCentral adapters using pubnub subscriptions, and posts messages to RingCentral using APIs.
 This means that your bot application must present a web server that is publicly addressable.
 Everything you need to get started is already included in Botkit.

-To connect your bot to Glip follow the step by step guide outlined in [Getting Started](#getting-started).
+To connect your bot to RingCentral follow the step by step guide outlined in [Getting Started](#getting-started).

-Here is the complete code for a basic Glip bot:
+Here is the complete code for a basic RingCentral Team Messaging bot:

 ```javascript
 var Botkit = require('./lib/Botkit.js');